 - It is the responsibility of all competitors to ensure that they are eligible for all categories entered.

 - A competitor may enter at most two consecutive proficiency classifications in any particular style and age group.
+A competitor's ineligibility begins at the conclusion of the competition in which his/her third point was acquired.
+In this case the word "competition" refers to the entire event.

 All syllabus competitions are restricted to the syllabi listed in Appendix I of the NDCA rule book.
 American style newcomer & syllabus events are limited to the bronze and silver American Style figures, elements and restrictions.
 International style syllabus events are limited to the bronze, silver, and gold International Style figures.